 Writing teams for each commentary will use this input to first create an outline of big points for discussion, will produce the initial draft, and will revise the draft for submission.

 - October 6: Sign up for leadership/writing teams complete and initial set of contributors identified.
 Mechanism for suggesting big points available.

 - October 6-16: Submit suggestions for big points asynchronously

 - October 19: Writing teams post key points for each commentary online

 - October 19-26: Synchronous discussion sessions

 - October 29: Final key points posted

-- October 29-November 15: Submit suggestions for supporting arguments and examples for key points
+- First week of November until-November 15: Submit suggestions for supporting arguments and examples for key points

 - November 30: Writing teams post drafts

 - Dec 1-January 1: Submit comments on drafts